ben145/HotelMotelHolidayInn/README.md

 ?????????

 <b>DevTeam Sprint goal #2</b>:
-Add some muscle to that skeleton.
+Add some muscle to that double skeleton.